Bklieger/ai4collab-bruno/README.md

 gunicorn --bind 0.0.0.0:8000 --workers 4 -k uvicorn.workers.UvicornWorker ai4collab.asgi:application
 ~~~

 The application is now up and running!

+You can check the status of the deployment for any errors in the logs, or visit /deployment while logged in as a superadmin through the admin panel at /admin.